 Does Spain’s Digital Nomad Visa Offer a Tax Advantage?

 This depends on your financial circumstances.
-The special fixed 24% rate of tax applies to income earned outside of Spain up to €600,000 per year.
+The special fixed 24% rate of tax applies to the income from the remote work earned outside of Spain up to €600,000 per year.
 For anyone earning €40,000 or more, this will be advantageous.
 Six figure Digital Nomad Visa workers, will pay considerably less income tax than their counterparts who hold normal residency.
 The tax rate from €600,000 upwards is 47%.

 Do I have to be a National of a Third Country to get a Digital Nomad Visa?

-No. Whilst Spain’s Digital Nomad Visa is aimed at non-EEA nationals, Spanish Citizens who have not been resident in Spain for at least five years are also eligible.
+No. Whilst Spain’s Digital Nomad Visa is aimed at non-EEA nationals, nationals of EU countries who have not been resident in Spain for at least five years are also eligible to benefit form the residency scheme an non resident tax

 Does the Digital Nomad Visa Extend to Family Members?